Lachtan9K/spselit-javascript/08-Loops.md

     const euCountriesWithShortNames = euCountriesArray.filter(hasShortName);
     console.log(euCountriesWithShortNames);

-Note: We can combine usage of functions on collections.
+Note: We can combine usage of functions on **array** collections.
 Order of functions matter.